 The broad choice of options in the Oxford course allows graduates to choose from a wide range of careers; either those that involve mathematics directly or those for which a mathematics degree has given them an excellent rigorous training and educational experience.
 Some of our graduates have gone to undertake a graduate degree and others take up employment, for example, in industry, teaching, finance, mathematical modelling, and actuarial science.

-All candidates must sit the Aptitude Test for Mathematics.
+All candidates must sit the Admissions Test for Mathematics.
 Conditional offers: A*A*A at A-Level (or equivalent) with the A*s in Mathematics and Further Mathematics (if taken).
 The majority of entrants have two A-Levels in mathematics.
 Applicants with only one mathematics A-level are not at a disadvantage in the competition for places, but successful candidates have more preparation to do over the summer before they start their course.